 In terms of my literary heritage, my influences include authors such as -

-So, if you're familiar with any of those authors, you'll realise that I'm interested in historical biographies and fiction, first and foremost, with a sprinkling of fantasy and spiritualism thrown in.
-I like to learn, but from a comfy chair!
+So, if you're familiar with any of those authors, you'll realise that I'm interested in historical biographies and fiction, with a sprinkling of fantasy and spiritualism thrown in.

 Pearl S Buck was the one who took me from girlhood to grown-up; her novels were heart-wrenchingly real and heartbreakingly tragic.
 I think her books were the first historical fictions I ever read; and I could never get enough.
 More recently, Anne O'Brien, Anita Diamant, John Man and Helen Castor have inspired me and satisfied a need in me for well-balanced characters telling their truths intelligently.

-So, as much as I write "self-help" books, my style is nothing like the usual self-help book.
-I usually start with a story, a fiction with which to resonate.
+As much as I write "self-help" books, my style is nothing like the usual self-help book.
+I like to start with a story; a fiction with which to resonate.
 This gives my readers the chance to ponder the concept of "another life"; and the idea that there is a place for chance, but also for choice, in our existence.
 Rather than overwhelming the reader with lots of words and references, I prefer my books to feel like a conversation.